Taycode/NestTestKit/README.md

 # NestTestKit

-A testing utility library for NestJS applications that provides seamless database testing with Prisma and SQLite.
+A testing utility library for NestJS applications that provides seamless database testing with Prisma, TypeORM, and Mongoose.

 ## Features

-🚀 **Zero Configuration** - Works out of the box with NestJS + Prisma
+🚀 **Zero Configuration** - Works out of the box with NestJS + Prisma/TypeORM/Mongoose
-⚡ **Fast SQLite Testing** - In-memory and file-based SQLite databases
+⚡ **Fast Database Testing** - SQLite, MongoDB Memory Server, and PostgreSQL support
 🔄 **Multiple Cleanup Strategies** - Transaction rollback, truncate, or recreate
 🌱 **Flexible Seeding** - Support for seeders with dependency resolution
 🏭 **Factory System** - Generate realistic test data with factories